 Short Bytes: A Chinese security researcher has demonstrated a scary phishing attack that’s virtually impossible to detect in web browsers like Chrome, Firefox, and Opera.
 The attack uses such unicode characters in domains that look just like the common ASCII characters.
 For example, “xn--pple-43d.com” is equivalent to “аpple.com”.
-Chrome is expected to roll out a fix in its upcoming Chrome 58 release.Punycode is a method of depicting Unicode using the limited character subset of ASCII which is used for internet host names.
+Chrome 58 has fixed the issue and the update is rolling out.
+It remains unaddressed in Mozilla Firefox.Punycode is a method of depicting Unicode using the limited character subset of ASCII which is used for internet host names.
 It makes it possible to register domain names with foreign characters.
 For example, the domain name “xn--s7y.co” is same as “短.co”.
 Using the same, a security researcher has shown the proof-of-concept of a scary attack.

 While the whole concept of the attack is very old, it has recently surfaced to the current versions of browsers like Google Chrome, Mozilla Firefox, and Opera.
 These browsers show unicode characters in domain names as normal characters, which makes it impossible to notice the notorious domains.